-Preparation and Transport of Excavated Soil for Disposal in Repository

-The Rico Soils Management Program will not provide transport of excavated soil to the repository, but it will support sampling and analysis of soil to confirm its soil lead content, if needed, and oversee loading of soil at locations of soil excavation and unloading of soil at the repository.
-Only soil with lead concentrations exceeding the applicable LAL and mine wastes qualify for disposal at the repository.
+Preparation and Transport of Excavated Soil for Disposal in Repository concentrations exceeding the applicable LAL and mine wastes qualify for disposal at the repository.
 Lead concentration must be confirmed by sampling and analysis in accordance with the Overlay Zone Regulations as described in the preceding subsection, and mine wastes must be confirmed by the Rico Soils Management Program before transport to the repository.
 Disposal of materials other than soil will not be allowed at the repository, and such materials (e.g., tree roots, large boulders, trash) should not be loaded onto vehicles transporting soil to the repository.